jspecify/jspecify/docs/docs/user-guide.md

 In Java code, whether an expression may evaluate to `null` is often documented only in natural language, if at all.
-JSpecify's nullness annotations let programmers express nullness of Java symbols in a consistent and well-defined way.
+JSpecify's nullness annotations let programmers express the nullness of Java code in a consistent and well-defined way.

 JSpecify defines annotations that describe whether a Java type contains the